by Amy Jasani, BA Neuroscience, MPH; The University of Alabama at Birmingham

 But the theme of challenge this summer does not stop there; I faced it frequently with my own research project on medical-seeking behaviors for participants (gathered from two larger, prospective cohort studies) with skin and soft tissue infections (SSTIs).
 The first few weeks were tough as I surveyed medical literature to understand my topic and consider relevant variables to compare to whether participants sought SSTI treatment and treatment setting.
 There were moments of feeling confused and overwhelmed amidst preparing and conducting home visits in one of the ongoing prospective studies in my lab, but I eventually gained more adeptness at critical thinking and content familiarity.
 I additionally applied epidemiology concepts from my university classes to real-life data analysis and organization while learning the program SPSS.
 My project progress now makes me feel my eight weeks has been far too short for what is left to demonstrate the relevance of our work.

 Beyond the research project, house visits, seminars, and conferences, I have been challenged to envision how I will integrate public health thinking and work in my future.

 The other program interns, all from different walks of life around the world, have refined my perspective on topics like healthcare management and policy, components of effective health interventions, and areas beyond health.
 They have inspired me to ask meaningful questions and fueled my curiosity to visit other places and work in multiple settings.
-Overall, my summer experience has prepared me to confront more challenges, and even walk a step further to challenge the status quo, in public health and medicine to achieve progress.community health, global health, racial disparities, research, Summer Research Program
+Overall, my summer experience has prepared me to confront more challenges, and even walk a step further to challenge the status quo, in public health and medicine to achieve progress.Community Health, Disparities, Global Health, Research, Summer Research Program